 One thing to note: The placement of the video shutter on the left side of the camera is very awkward, as you can't reach it without releasing your grip on the camera.
 That's why there is a shake at the start and end of these sample videos; the camera moved as I tried to regain or loosen my grip before or after hitting the video shutter.
 However, you can remap the video shutter to another button on the a6500.

 Focusing in videos was also a problem.
-The camera offers only continuous or manual focus for video, and the continuous focus works rather poorly.
+The camera offers continuous, manual, and subject-tracking focus for video, but the continuous focus works rather poorly.
 If the focus point shifts, the camera takes a couple of seconds to respond.
 You can force it to refocus by half-pressing the shutter, but this is rather slow, with the camera usually taking a second or so to refocus, and shooting a blurry mess as it does.

 If you reduce the video resolution to 1920 by 1080 HD, you can also shoot at 120 fps, which then plays back at 30 fps for a quarter-speed, slow-motion effect.